Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Method

 \subsubsection{Posterior Updating Via Gaussian Process Approximation}

-Directly updating the posterior of the latent function by Eq. \ref{likelihood} is non-Gaussian and hard to have a closed-form solution.
-In order to iteratively update the posterior, we approximate the posterior $p_t(f)$ by the Gaussian distribution that has the smallest Kullback–Leibler (KL) divergence with it.
-We use the Laplace approximation technique to match the first two moment of the two distributions and can obtain the following update equations.
+Directly updating the posterior of the latent function by Eq. \ref{likelihood} was non-Gaussian and hard to have a closed-form solution.
+In order to iteratively update the posterior, we approximated the posterior $p_t(f)$ by the Gaussian distribution that has the smallest Kullback–Leibler (KL) divergence with it.
+We used the Laplace approximation technique to match the first two moment of the two distributions and can obtain the following update equations.

 where $\bm{k(x_t)}=[k(\bm{x_{t-T}},\bm{x_t}),..., k(\bm{x_{t-1}},\bm{x_t})]$, $\bm{x}' = \frac{1}{T} \sum_{i=1}^T \bm{x_{t-i}}$, $\bm{\alpha_t}$ (a $T$-dimensional vector) and $C_t$ ($T \times T$) can be calculated by